QuickBase/interview-demos/ai/README.md

 - Generate embeddings for both datasets and save them.
 Given a new JSON, compare the embeddings and return the best match.
 - Please use Python 3. x
 - You can use whatever library you prefer to generate embedding.
 But as a stretch, you can use AWS Bedrock/GCP/Azure to demonstrate your cloud knowledge.
 This is completely optional
+- Avoid using a library that already does a  `similarity_search`.
+We would like to see how you implement it.

 ### Need